Top 20 Questions to Ask During Your MBA Application Interview

 1. What are the types of students who most succeed in the MBA program here?
 What traits do they possess?

-5. With my background and interests, where do you think I should focus my time and energy during the MBA program?
+4. Given my background and interests, what resources or opportunities do you think I should focus my time and energy on during the MBA program?

-6. How does the school/program define success in both the short and long term?
-(Admissions officer)
+5. How does the school/program define success for MBA students in both the short and long term?

 We hope you find these helpful!
 Applying for an MBA can definitely be a stressful process but with preparation, coaching, and time, you’ll be able to submit the best version of your candidacy possible.